Insprill/custom-join-messages/docs/configuration/config.rst

         * ``MINIMESSAGE``
         * ``LEGACY``

+        All options are case-sensitive.
 For more information about formatting, check the :ref:`formatting` page.

 * World-Based-Messages:
    * **Description**: Settings for world-based messages.
 If enabled, messages will be sent when changing worlds, excluding changing dimensions of the same world.